Nautical Law: What is UNCLOS?

 The features and highlights of the same can be explained as follows:

-• Even though the name of the nautical law suggests a United Nations involvement, the UN does not have any major functional role in the workings of UNCLOS.
+- Even though the nautical law’s name suggests a United Nations involvement, the UN has no major functional role in UNCLOS’s operations.

-• The IMO (International Maritime Organization) plays a vital role in UNCLOS’s operation.
-Along with the IMO, organisations like the International Whaling Commission and the International Seabed Authority are vital parties in the functional areas of nautical law.
+- The IMO (International Maritime Organization) plays a vital role in UNCLOS’s operation.
+Along with the IMO, organisations like the International Whaling Commission and the International Seabed Authority are essential parties in the functional areas of nautical law.

 The US is opposed to this theory, which is why it has not ratified UNCLOS despite being one of the most important members of the United Nations.